fogus/tathata/DECOMPLECTING.markdown

   (value-of [transient]))
 </pre>

 Pods are centered on two protocols that are used to handle the dual nature of access policy.
-That is, the basic "action" of a pod is to hold a mutable thing and upon access turn it into a value (`value-of`) while at the same time taking a value and turning it into a mutable respresentation (`transient-of`) for internal use.
+That is, the basic "action" of a pod is to hold a mutable thing and upon access turn it into a value (`value-of`) while at the same time taking a value and turning it into a mutable representation (`transient-of`) for internal use.

 ## Decomplecting is hard

-i'm astill learning this myself, hence the point of this exercise.  useful skill to develop
+i'm still learning this myself, hence the point of this exercise.  useful skill to develop

 ![decomp](https://farm9.staticflickr.com/8572/16001280194_0c3bc45a6d_d.jpg)